erkan1863/erkan1863.github.io/_pages/about.md

 **NEWS**:

-* **02/2025** Paper on [Constructing Stochastic Matrices for Weighted Averaging in Gossip Networks](https://erkan1863.github.io/publication/2025-02-27-contructing_matrices) is on ArXiv.
+* **03/2025** Paper on [Constructing Stochastic Matrices for Weighted Averaging in Gossip Networks](https://erkan1863.github.io/publication/2025-02-27-contructing_matrices) accepted to [NecSys 2025](https://necsys25.org/), Hong-Kong, June 2025.

 * **10/2024** Paper on [Age of Coded Updates In Gossip Network Under Memory and Memoryless Scheme](https://erkan1863.github.io/publication/2024-10-29-age_of_coded) is on ArXiv.